Follow the Mekong

-After a relaxed morning, you'll head into the city for a guided tour of Bangkok, starting on Rattanakosin Island, the 'royal island' on the bank of the River Kwai.
-You'll visit the Grand Palace and the adjoining Wat Phra Kaew temple, as well as the Wat Pho temple - home to the gigantic figure of the Reclining Buddha.
+Immerse yourself in Thai culture, today, on our optional excursion to the floating markets at Damnoen Saduak.
+Watch as the locals buy fresh produce from the traders on the boats, then head back into Bangkok for a guided tour.
+See Rattanakosin Island, the royal island on the bank of the River Kwai, and visit the Grand Palace and the adjoining Wat Phra Kaew temple, as well as the Wat Pho temple - home to the gigantic figure of the Reclining Buddha.
 You'll also see the ornate five-and-a-half-ton Golden Buddha at Chinatown's Wat Traimit temple.

 Relax in Bangkok, or perhaps join today's optional River Kwai and the Death Railway excursion.
 Travel by train, through a fascinating landscape of rice fields and sugar-cane plantations and into the Thai jungle, to Nam Tok Sai Yok Noi.
 Enjoy lunch, and visit Kanchanaburi's beautifully-tended war cemeteries as well as the various museums connected with this area's tragic WWII history, the construction of the Death Railway and the infamous Bridge over the River Kwai.